Supreme Court rules for Colorado baker in same-sex wedding cake case

-The Supreme Court ruled in favor of a Colorado baker who refused to bake a cake to celebrate the marriage of a same sex couple because of a religious objection.
+WASHINGTON, D.C. -- The Supreme Court ruled in favor of a Colorado baker who refused to bake a cake to celebrate the marriage of a same sex couple because of a religious objection.

 The ruling was 7-2.